KennthShang/PhaBOX/README.md

-## Running Phage SUITE as a binary file
+## Running Phage BOX as a binary file

-We are sorry that Phage SUITE currently do not support to run as an env in conda.
+We are sorry that Phage BOX currently do not support to run as an env in conda.
 However, you can still add the path of the *.py files to your system path and run them as binary files:

 ```
 export PATH="{path of the *py files}:$PATH"